 In 1997 he founded his first company, Interactive Net Design (IND), a company specialising in digital banking products and web applications.
 In 2014, he was appointed Head of Digital Channels at IND Group, following its acquisition by UK financial software company Misys in March that year.
 In 2017, Misys and DH Corporation merged to form Finastra, where he became Global Vice Chairman and Head of the Digital Division.
 In 2015, together with friends and former business partners, he launched BnL Growth Partners Kft, a private equity and smart money advisory firm in the fintech sector.
 Co-founder and investor in the Codecool network of programming schools in Central and Eastern Europe.
 Since 2018, he has been an investor and Chairman of W.UP, a financial software and digital banking sales company.
 Since 2020, he has also served as President of IVSZ - Association for the Digital Economy.
-From July 2021, he oversaw and supported the technological transformation of Magyar Bankholding as Chief Advisor to the Chairman.
+From July 2021, he oversaw and supported the technological transformation of Magyar Bankholding Zrt. as Chief Advisor to the Chairman.
 Since April 2022 he has been member of the Board of Directors of MKB Bank.
 He is a member of the Remuneration Committee of the Company.
-As of May 2023, he has been the Chief Advisor to the Chairman of the Company, a member of the Executive Board.
+Member of the Supervisory Board of MITRA Informatikai Zrt.

-Shares held in MBH Bank Nyrt. as of 31.12 2023: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2023: 0 pcs.
+Shares held in MBH Bank Nyrt. as of 31.12 2024: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2024: 0 pcs.